 From the Java SE Downloads page, the required Java environment (JDK or JRE) can be selected after which you need to accept the license agreement and select the operating system distribution for download.
-For Windows operating systems, the exe-file will allow simple installation.
+For Windows operating systems, the EXE-file will allow simple installation.
 A default installation of Java should be enough.
-Lately, you willl need to create an Oracle account to be able to download their files.
+Lately, you will need to create an Oracle account to be able to download their files.

 Upon opening Eclipse for the first time, a popup screen will ask for workspace instructions.
 A workspace is the concept used for grouping related Eclipse settings, related projects and related configuration pertaining to these projects.
 Workspaces are saved as individual directories.

-In the case where a known workspace already exists, the Browse… button can be used to set its location, otherwise a new workspace can be created.
+In the case where a known workspace already exists, the Browse… button can be used to set its location, otherwise, a new workspace can be created.
 Multiple workspaces can be used.

 After the workspace has been determined, the Eclipse welcome screen will be shown with multiple options.
 From here, new PHP projects can be selected.
 Projects will be saved as directories within the workspace and multiple projects can be created and used.

-In this case a new PHP project, named, New PHP Project Alpha, was created with the default settings.
+In this case, a new PHP project, named, New PHP Project Alpha, was created with the default settings.
 The workspace will show all the created projects in the Project Explorer.

 After closing Eclipse, the workspace will be saved automatically.
 To go to the chosen workspace’s Project Explorer from the welcome screen without creating a new project, click on the Workbench button.